 Here, we’ll dive deep into the history of how we chose 440 Hz as the standard for tuning in the modern music world, and the increasing prominence of 432 Hz.

 Named after Heinrich Hertz, who had successfully proven the existence of electromagnetic waves in 1830, the unit of “Hz” measures a cycle per second.
-Famous composers like Mozart, Bach, and Beethoven all tuned their orchestras to a different pitch, and even when the tuning fork was invented, the note, when struck, differed depending on whose tuning fork was used.
+Famous composers like Mozart, Bach, and Beethoven all tuned their orchestras to a different pitch, and even when the tuning fork was invented, the note it produced differed depending on whose tuning fork was used.

 Many musicians and non-musicians alike vehemently oppose the industry standard of 440 Hz as a reference for tuning.
-Just by typing “432 Hz” in any search engine, you’ll find many strong opinions about why A432 is the superior temperament to A440, going so far as to say that A432 contains universal and spiritual healing properties, compared to the “aggravating” and “irritating” properties of A440.
+Just by typing “432 Hz” into any search engine, you’ll find many strong opinions about why A432 is the superior temperament to A440, going as far as to say that A432 contains universal and spiritual healing properties, compared to the “aggravating” and “irritating” properties of A440.
 We're just going to focus on the tuning standard itself for this article.

 To give a quick background of how 432 Hz came into the picture, we turn to Joseph Sauveur, a French physicist who, in 1713, came up with the concept of a scientific or philosophical pitch.
-Basically, this system doesn’t follow the A440 tuning reference, it instead places A4 at 430.54 Hz and middle C (C4) at 256 Hz.
+Basically, this system doesn’t follow the A440 tuning reference, and instead places A4 at 430.54 Hz and middle C—C4—at 256 Hz.

 Giuseppe Verdi, an Italian composer of the 19th century, advocated heavily for the use of this tuning, as does the Schiller Institute.

-By using Twelve True Fifths Tuning, a tuning created by author Maria Renold, there’s a way for C256 to fit on the same scale as A432.
-This website does a much better job of explaining the math than I would ever be able to—if you’re into some slightly nerdier math, it’s an excellent place to start learning about Maria Renold’s 12T5 tuning, or how our A440 equal temperament system works in general.
+By using Twelve True Fifths tuning, created by author Maria Renold, there’s a way for C256 to fit on the same scale as A432.
+This website does a much better job of explaining the math than I would ever be able to.
+If you’re into some slightly nerdier math, it’s an excellent place to start learning about Maria Renold’s 12T5 tuning, or how our A440 equal temperament system works in general.

 If I had to recommend one article to look further into this subject, it would be this one.
-The author does an amazing job of looking at the argument with an objective and unbiased view, and goes into more depth about the history of 432 Hz and what it claims to offer.
+The author does an amazing job of looking at the argument with an objective and unbiased view, and goes into great depth about the history of 432 Hz and its supposed advantages over 440.

-I’m unsure about all of the underlying, universal properties circling the subject of 432 Hz, but I can’t deny that it makes me smile when I hear it compared to 440 Hz.
+I definitely can't confirm the underlying, "universal" properties circling the subject of 432 Hz, but I can’t deny that it makes me smile when I hear it compared to 440 Hz.
 For this reason, at the very least, I think it’s worth straying from the A440 system every now and then and discovering your own preferences.
 But in regards to whether A432 is superior, that’s something you’ll have to choose for yourself.

 Get top stories of the week and special discount offers right in your inbox.
 You can unsubscribe at any time.